Fujifilm starts new late-phase trial of Avigan in Japan for COVID-19 patients

-TOKYO (Reuters) - Fujifilm Holdings Corp said on Wednesday it started a new phase III trial of its anti-influenza drug Avigan in Japan for COVID-19 patients.
+Fujifilm Holdings Corp (4901.T) said on Wednesday it started a new phase III trial of its anti-influenza drug Avigan in Japan for COVID-19 patients.

 The new trial in Japan is targeting patients with early-onset of COVID-19 who have risk factors for progression to severe symptoms, Fujifilm said in a release.